richiware/gentoo-system-conf/README.md

-This repository contains all files I need to be deployed in a computer.
+This repository contains all my configuration files.
 Several files are based or copied from other repositories.